carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/03-extract.md

 > ## Checking Assumptions
 >
-> You suspect that a handful of authors' names are separated only by a semi-colon
+> You suspect that a handful of authors' names are separated only by a semicolon
-> rather than by a semi-colon and space.
+> rather than by a semicolon and space.
 > What Unix shell command or commands could you use to check for this?
 {: .challenge}

 > ## Safer Splitting
 >
-> Suppose you find that some authors' names are separated only by a semi-colon
+> Suppose you find that some authors' names are separated only by a semicolon
-> rather than by a semi-colon and a space.
+> rather than by a semicolon and a space.
-> Modify the program so that it splits the author field on semi-colons,
+> Modify the program so that it splits the author field on semicolons,
 > then strips unwanted spaces from individual authors' names while printing.
 {: .challenge}